cdegroot/uderzo_poncho/uderzo/README.md

 # Setup

 * Have a bunch of stuff installed.
-On Debian, you can do `make -f Makefile.linux setup`, on other platforms YMMV, check the Makefile for details of what you need.
+On Debian, you can do `make setup`, on other platforms YMMV, check the Makefile for details of what you need.
 * `mix deps.get`
 * `mix compile`